edgedb/edgedb/docs/guides/deployment/aws_aurora_ecs.rst

 AWS
 ===

-:edb-alt-title:  Deploying EdgeDB to AWS
+:edb-alt-title:  Deploying Gel to AWS

 In this guide we show how to deploy EdgeDB on AWS using Amazon Aurora and Elastic Container Service.